 Chromebooks can be an appealing alternative to traditional laptop computers, but come with some limitations.
 You will not be able to install programs on a Chromebook, only those provided by the Chrome Web Store.
 Special software that is used by various departments and is available to students (such as Mathematica and JMP) will not be able to be installed on Chromebooks, so Chromebooks are not recommended for some majors including, but not limited to, mathematics, computer science, art, chemistry, biology, and physics.
 All necessary software is installed on campus computers; however, so students can get by with a Chromebook, it just may not be ideal for their needs.
 Chromebooks are decent cheap alternatives to both Windows and Mac computers as long as their limitations are kept in mind.

-Aside from what we offer, there are many other discounts that can be found online by searching “student software discounts” or "student discounts" along with the software or computer brand you are looking for in any search engine.
+Aside from what we offer, there are many other discounted or free programs that can be found online by searching “student software discounts” or "student discounts" along with the software or computer brand you are looking for in any search engine.
 One useful example is Amazon Prime: Student, where a valid .edu email address will allow you to gain all the benefits of a prime account (like prime video, twitch prime, and 2-day-shipping) for a reduced price.